centau/ecr/docs/api/View.md

 - **Details**

-    Returns the same view that it was called on.

     Views, by default, iterate along the smallest pool within the given set of components.
-This function allows a specific pool to be iterated along instead as long as the component is included in the view.
+This function allows a specific pool to be iterated along instead.

 --------------------------------------------------------------------------------